polypheny/Query-by-Gesture/README.md

 ## Contributing
-We highly welcome your contributions to Polypheny UI.
+We highly welcome your contributions.
 If you would like to contribute, please fork the repository and submit your changes as a pull request.
 Please consult our [Admin Repository](https://github.com/polypheny/Admin) for guidelines and additional information.

 Please note that we have a [code of conduct](https://github.com/polypheny/Admin/blob/master/CODE_OF_CONDUCT.md).
 Please follow it in all your interactions with the project.

 ## Acknowledgements
-This first version of this module has been created by Jannik Jaberg and Jonas Rudin.
+The initial version of this module has been created by Jannik Jaberg and Jonas Rudin.

 ## License